yt-project/yt/doc/source/visualizing/plots.rst

 ------------------------

 Unstructured Mesh datasets can be sliced using the same syntax as above.
-Here is an example script using a publically available MOOSE dataset:
+Here is an example script using a publicly available MOOSE dataset:

 .. python-script::